-Article 68 (Property Rights of Aliens)
+Article 68 (Property rights of foreigners)

-Aliens may acquire ownership rights to real estate under conditions provided by law or a treaty ratified by the National Assembly.
+Foreigners may acquire ownership rights to real estate under conditions provided by law or a treaty ratified by the National Assembly.

 Article 69 (Expropriation)

 Ownership rights to real estate may be revoked or limited in the public interest with the provision of compensation in kind or monetary compensation under conditions established by law.